-The Firehouse Art Center is the foremost provider of art education programming in Norman’s public elementary schools, and has invested over $179,000 in these outreach programs, which have reached almost 15,000 students in the past seven years.
+The Firehouse Art Center is the foremost provider of art education programming in Norman’s public elementary schools, and has invested over $179,000 in these outreach programs, which have reached over 15,000 students since 2007.

 The FAC currently provides visual arts education to Norman public elementary schools through both full-time education at Lincoln Elementary and part-time, project-based programming at additional Title I schools.
 All of the FAC's art education in schools (AES) projects are developed to introduce art education in a way that connects students’ primary education curriculum with the Oklahoma Academic Standards for Fine Arts: Visual Arts guidelines.

 A Bright Idea for Kennedy Elementary!

 Figurative Language Mural Project

 The Firehouse Art Center and the students and teachers at Kennedy Elementary collaborated on a figurative language mural project, “A Bright Idea for Kennedy Elementary!”
 During a six-day period, all 434 students participated in the creation of six 4’ x 8’ murals illustrating several examples of figurative language: simile, metaphor, personification, alliteration, onomatopoeia, hyperbole, idioms, and clichés.
 Following the completion of the project, the final murals were permanently installed at Kennedy Elementary and revealed during a dedication ceremony on May 22nd.